Cini Boeri: Work and career

 In the 1970s, Boeri began designing showrooms for Knoll in Europe and America.
 She also designed a variety of sofas and chairs for the company, some of which are still in production today.
-In addition, she worked for a variety of other design companies, including lighting company Artemide, furniture company Arflex, and the housewares company Rosenthal.
-Some do not know that Boeri was a trained architect because of her work for Knoll and Arflex.
+In addition, she worked for a variety of other design companies, including lighting company Artemide, furniture companies such as Arflex, Knoll, and Magis, and the housewares company Rosenthal.